Russian spies hacked Ukrainian gas company at heart of Trump impeachment trial

 Phishing is the most common technique used by hackers to gain access to victims’ systems.
 Hackers send emails impersonating employees or people trusted by the targets, who are then tricked into clicking on links that contain malware or lead to malware-laced sites, enabling the hackers to obtain the victim’s email credentials.

-“The success of phishing relies on authentitity,” Area 1 said in a report on the incident released Monday.
-“The GRU has applied verisimilitude in extensive masqerading of common busines tools . . . to steal account credentials, gain access to internal systems and data, impersonate employees through the unauthorized use of their accounts.”
+“The success of phishing relies on authenticity,” Area 1 said in a report on the incident released Monday.
+“The GRU has applied verisimilitude in extensive masquerading of common business tools . . . to steal account credentials, gain access to internal systems and data, impersonate employees through the unauthorized use of their accounts.”

+The Office of the Director of National Intelligence in the fall produced a classified “national intelligence estimate” that assessed that the Russians would seek to interfere in the 2020 election, as it had in 2016.

 The GRU campaign “demonstrates that there are a lot of targets that can be attacked by those who would interfere in our elections,” said Laura Rosenberger, director of the Alliance for Securing Democracy, which tracks Russian disinformation efforts.
 “We should expect to see more of these reports.”